Cedric-Delanchy/data-analysis-portfolio/README.md

 ## My Stack ##

 Throughout my career I had to use and apprehend a variety of tools to achieve the goals assigned to me.
-Here is a list of some of elements in my stack/
+Here is a list of some of elements in my stack.

 <details>
   <summary> LANGUAGE </summary>